gctools-outilsgc/micro_service_template/README.md

   const nameOfFragment = "fragment nameOfFragment on nameOfType {field, field, relation{field, field}}"
   ```

-  Next a directive can be declared by extending the `SchemaDirectiveVisitor` and over rides declared for the `visitObject()` and `visitFieldDefinition` functions.
+  Next a directive can be declared by extending `SchemaDirectiveVisitor` and over rides declared for the `visitObject()` and `visitFieldDefinition` functions.
 In the example below a directive is defined that will be used on object fields that verifies if the request sender is the supervisor of the returned request.
 If the requester is the supervisor the field is passed through however if the logic fails the value is blocked by returning a null  value for the field through the `blockValue()` function.

   ```js
   class SupervisorDirective extends SchemaDirectiveVisitor {